fabulous-dev/Fabulous/DEVGUIDE.md

 * Update the default value of `ElmishXamarinFormsPkg` in [template.json](templates/content/blank/.template.config/template.json)
 * Replace the old version number in [LiveUpdate.fs](Elmish.XamarinForms.LiveUpdate/LiveUpdate.fs)

+NB.: If you're releasing the same version, you might need to do the following first:
+* Run `git clean -xfd .`
+* Remove all `Elmish.XamarinForms*` folders from `.nuget`

 Once done, open a terminal to build the NuGet packages:

 On OSX: